LucaPetrescu/stackverflow-backend/README.md

 }
 ```

+## Tech Stack

+The techologies I have picked for this project are as following:

+Node.js for developing the backend
+MongoDB as the Database
+Redis as the Caching solution
+Docker as the containerization solution
+React for demonstrating the functionality of the Real-Time Updates Service
+RabbitMQ as the queueing solution
+NGINX for the API Gateway and Rate Limiting

 #### 1. Users should be able to create an account and log in

 The approach here is pretty straightforward.
 In the high-level design, the user is routed via the API Gateway to the User Service, which also handles the authentication and authorization logic.
 Here, the user creates an account or logs in.
 From here, he or she will be able to access the other routes and services of the application.